conradwt/macos-26-tahoe-install-guide/README.md

 ## Install

   - Locate the installer with /Applications folder
-  - Double click to start the installation process
+  - Double click to start the installation process but select the volume that you created during 'Create Volume' section of this document.

   Note:  I didn't copy my settings from macOS Sequoia during the installation process.